 GTM Marineland River-to-Sea Trail Walk

-The Guana Tolomato Matanzas (GTM) Research Reserve offers a free guided trail walk through the River-to-Sea Preserve near Marineland from 9:00 to 11:00 a.m. on two Wednesdays in November: November 7 and 28, 2018.
+The Guana Tolomato Matanzas (GTM) Research Reserve offers a free guided trail walk through the River-to-Sea Preserve near Marineland two Wednesdays in February: February 6 and 27, 2019.

 A GTM Research Reserve interpretive guide leads the trail walk, pointing out shorebirds, mollusks, and shells, as well as how Native Americans lived in the area.
 Tour participants will also learn about the make-up of coquina rock, how beach vines and sea oats help anchor dunes, and why the dune ecosystem needs protection.